Relationship Communication

 This could also be titled, "Acknowledging: The Art and Ethics of Manipulation."
 Most people are unaware that one cannot not manipulate others.
 Not unlike a masseuse, the secret is to manipulate in a way that everyone feels good.

 For example: Even though I know how it works, and I can absolutely tell when someone is doing it to me because they know it works, it still has the same effect, and I love it.
-I'm referring to when I'm sitting at a desk and someone comes up and touches my shoulder and says, "You're doing good." or any other reassuring comment.
+I'm referring to when I'm at a desk and someone comes up and touches my shoulder and says, "That's good." or any other reassuring comment.
 A wave of euphoria rushes through me.
-In neurolinguistics it's called anchoring a desired behavior.
+In neurolinguistics the touch is called anchoring a desired behavior.
 Used intentionally with children and lovers it works magic.

-Inappropriate acknowledgment has awesome effects.
+Inappropriate acknowledgment has undesirable effects.
 If a teacher unconsciously lies and say's, "That was very good" when in truth it was mediocre, it's the beginning of the end of respect of the teacher.
-It becomes an unacknowledged incomplete, a barrier to the experience of communication.
+The lie becomes an unacknowledged incomplete, a barrier to the experience of communication.

 Did you know that the foremost reason parents resort to spanking is because they have lost their ability to acknowledge and to elicit acknowledgment—and, they honestly don't know it?
-Children have no choice but to misbehave and thwart adults when there is something going on that's not being acknowledged verbally.
+Children have no choice other than to misbehave and thwart adults when there is something out-integrity between the parents (something that's not being acknowledged verbally).
 Children are perfect integrity meters.

 3) Looking young and wholesome—a beauty tip from the Mormons.

-Can you sometimes tell just by looking at a person that there is something untrustworthy about them—you don't know what, it's just a vibe?
+Can you sometimes tell just by looking at someone that there is something untrustworthy about them? —you don't know what it is, it's just an aura, a vibe.
 Guess what?
-Your intuition is picking up on an out-integrity, an incomplete of theirs, that they are dramatizing nonverbally.
+Your intuition is picking up on an out-integrity, an incomplete of theirs that they are dramatizing non-verbally.
 At some level they are intending to get caught/acknowledged for something.
-The vast majority of people are dragging around a life-time of unacknowledged perpetrations/abuses.
-It's shows on their faces.
+The vast majority of people are dragging around a lifetime of unacknowledged perpetrations/abuses; it shows on their faces.
 It's costing them their aliveness.

 Do you remember your first lie?
 Do you remember if you ever got caught for it?
 Perhaps you are aware of other lies and deceptions for which you never got caught.

-The tutorial includes a communications-skills process that will change the way you appear to others, it will actually make you look younger.
+This tutorial includes a communication-skills process that will change the way you appear to others, it will actually make you look younger.
 It will disappear the guilt you've been unconsciously dragging around.

 4) The exciting difference between sex and intercourse.

-Most sex experts acknowledge that technique is not where it's at.
+Most sex therapists agree that technique is not where it's at, that there is no right way.

 There is something you can incorporate into your daily life that will transform your experience of sex.
 It requires no learning, because you already know how to do it.
 In an intimate personal relationship all communications are foreplay.
 If sex has become boring or unsatisfying then both are withholding thoughts from each other.
 Yes, both!